Can I get real for a moment? Yes?! Thanks a bunch!

 Since you’ll be traveling on this journey with your Realtor anyway, choose one that can help take some of the stress from you.
 That’s a smart move.

 Select an agent with experience.
-Someone who’s been around the block and can head-off any potential stressful situations.
-He can also expertly advice you during those stressful times.
+Someone who’s been around the block and can head off any potentially stressful situations.
+He can also expertly advise you during those stressful times.

 There will always be a certain amount of stress when buying and selling a house.
-But that doesn’t mean you shouldn’t do your level best to minimize that stress and overcome.
+But that doesn’t mean you shouldn’t do your level best to minimize that stress and overcome it.